Home Improvement Arc

 "Once we get used to it, I think we could travel even faster."

-When the merchant says "Shut down!", the vehicle magic tool shrinks.
+When the merchant says "Shut down!", the vehicle Magic Tool shrinks.
 She picks it up and slips it into a pocket on her backpack.

 I see.
 It's dangerous, but it looks awfully convenient.